pressbooks/pressbooks/readme.txt

  5. Navigate to: Themes → Installed Themes.

- 6. Network Enable "Luther", "Clarke", "Donham", "Fitzgerald", "PressBooks Publisher One", and any other PressBooks theme you want to use.
+ 6. Network Enable "Luther", "Clarke", "Donham", "Fitzgerald", "Austen", "PressBooks Publisher One", and any other PressBooks theme you want to use.

  7. Navigate to: Settings → Network Settings.

  8. Pick the most appropriate Registration Setting:
-    + User accounts may be registered. (do not use this setting, since it will not allow users to create new sites/books)
+    + User accounts may be registered. (do not use this setting, since it will not allow users to create new books)
     + Logged in users may register new sites. (if you are a publisher using PressBooks as a production tool, this is the best setting: it allows network administrators to add new users, who can then create books/sites.
 However, registration is not available to the public.)
     + Both sites and user accounts can be registered. (use this setting if you intend on offering a publishing-platform open to the public, such as PressBooks.com)

  9. Navigate to: My Books → __YOUR_SITE__ → Dashboard